The Need For Speed

 “There is increasing pressure on bakeries and other food processors to maximize corporate profits,” says Kerry Smith, product manager for Ashworth Bros., Inc., Winchester, Va.

 Decreasing downtimes and increasing throughput are goals met by the company’s latest innovation, the Advantage RL 75.
 This hybrid conveyor combines a stainless steel backbone with acetal plastic links for pull strength on spiral and turn-curve applications.
 The system also features a patented locking system for fast, easy assembly without welding.
 Stainless steel rods can be installed and removed in seconds using a pair of pliers.
 And open areas make the Advantage both easy to clean and ideal for any bakery with cooling, proofing and freezing needs.
 The rod-only belt can be equipped with Omni-Tough steel mesh overlays to convey even the smallest of products.
-Visit www.ashworth.com
+Visit www.ashworth.com for more information.

 The Right Angle